 In the first case, near the point $r_0$, we have: \be \dot{r}^2 \sim (r - r_0)^{-n} \, , \quad n>0\, , \ee where the power $n$ can be a real number.
 Hence, the proper time to reach the point $r_0$ is finite, but the geodesic equation (\ref{radial}) is singular $\forall \, e$ and we can not extend the geodesic motion beyond $r_0$.
 Moreover, the causal structure of the spacetime does not allow the particle to bounce back because near $r_0$ the radial coordinate is time-like, exactly like for the Schwarzschild metric for $r\gtrsim0$.

 In the second case, close to $r_0$ (for $e$ small enough), we usually have: \be \dot{r}^2 \sim (r - r_0)\, . \ee Again, according to (\ref{propertime}), the proper time to reach $r_0$ is finite.
 Remarkably, if (\ref{r0p}) holds $\dot{r}^2$ changes sign in $r_0$, which implies that massive particles will bounce back because of the potential barrier whether their energy is not big enough.
 On the other hand for $e$ large enough $\dot{r}^2 > 0$ $\forall \, r$.
-It deserves to be notice that for some probe particles with special value of the energy, $\dot{r}^2 \sim (r - r_0)^n$, where the power $n$ is an integer such that $n\ge 2$.
-These massive particles take an infinite amount of proper time to arrive in $r_0$.
+It deserves to be noticed that for some probe particles with a special value of the energy, $\dot{r}^2 \sim (r - r_0)^n$, where the power $n$ is an integer such that $n\ge 2$.
+These massive particles take an infinite amount of proper time to reach $r_0$.